teedjay/quarkus-native/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## TODO list
+- [ ] Create GitHub Actions CI
+- [ ] Build and push native image
+- [ ] Create CD pipeline for deploy to Oracle Cloud
+- [ ] Infrastructure as code for this, see [Terraform examples](https://github.com/marcelo-ochoa/oci-swarm-cluster)

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: